bonitasoft/bonita-doc/md/7.3/variables.md

 `var result = $data.expenses * 2;
     return result;`

-Every time something happens on the page, expressions are reevaluated and the previous value is overwritten.
-Therefore you cannot bind the resul tof an expression to a user input.
+An expression often relies on other variables as dependencies.
+When one of these variables changes, the expression is reevaluated and the previous value is overwritten.
+For example, create a `login` expression variable: `return $data.firstname.toLowercase() + '-' + $data.lastname.toLowercase()`.
+Its dependencies are the two variables `firstname` and `lastname`.
+Create two input widgets "First name" and "Last name" bound the two variables, and a text widget "Login" to display the result of the expression.
+When the user fills out the two input fields, the expression is updated.
+If the login value is manually edited before the user fills out the fields, then its value is overwritten.

 ## Using a variable